organisciak/dissertation/document/5_design_objective.md

 The ability to respond easily provides valuable information on worker satisfaction and task problems.[^feedback]

 [^feedback]: Most feedback form practice is anecdotal, because its value is qualitatively palpable but quantitatively intangible.
  Based on my own experiences, feedback forms provide a space for critical information -- such as broken tasks -- and qualitative information -- such as worker satisfaction.
-Most importantly, they provide a more human interface between workers and requesters.
+Most importantly, they provide a more human interface between workers and directors.
- This runs contrary to Amazon's purposes as 'artificial artificial intelligence' but encourages requesters to respect their workers.
+ This runs contrary to Amazon's purposes as 'artificial artificial intelligence' but encourages directors to respect their workers.
  Interestingly, as noted earlier, when @alonso_design_2011 tried to mandate feedback form responses, they found that their quality fell relative to volunteered feedback.

 ### Training interface (TRAIN)